Great Man Theory

 The Basic Idea

-If someone asked you to think of a great leader, who would come to mind?
-If asked to explain your reasoning, are there certain characteristics you would point out, or certain choices you would say proved their leadership abilities?
+If someone asked you to think of great leaders, who comes to mind?
+If asked to explain your reasoning, are there certain characteristics you would point out or choices they made that proved their leadership abilities?
+Do you think they were destined to become leaders from birth?

-Great leaders come forward when they’re most needed, in order to become the foundation upon which history is built.
-Essentially, according to the Great Man Theory, people in positions of power deserve to lead because of characteristics granted to them at birth, which ultimately help them become heroes.
+Great leaders come forward when they’re most needed to become the foundation upon which history is built.
+But exactly why specific leaders rise to positions of power has long been a topic of debate.
+Are leaders born with some inherent qualities that set them up to be visionary icons?
+Or are they shaped by their life circumstances, acquiring leadership skills and becoming influential because of their environment?
+The great man Theory suggests the former: leaders are born, not made.
+Essentially, according to the theory, people in positions of power deserve to lead because of characteristics granted to them at birth, which ultimately helped them become heroes.

 About the Authors